Giuseppe Piromalli (born 1945): Arrest

-He was arrested at dawn on March 11, 1999, in a secret hideout concealed in a derelict hut that turned out to be fortified complex packed with hidden rooms, protected by electronic metal shutters and a remote operated secret escape route.
+He was arrested at dawn on 11 March 1999, in a secret hideout concealed in a derelict hut that turned out to be a fortified complex packed with hidden rooms, protected by electronic metal shutters and a remote-operated secret escape route.
 He was unarmed and did not oppose arrest.
-In his bedroom there was an altar dedicated to the Madonna of Polsi, in the municipality of San Luca, where the chiefs of the 'Ndrangheta locali meet regularly during the September Feast.
+In his bedroom, there was an altar dedicated to the Madonna of Polsi, in the municipality of San Luca, where the chiefs of the 'Ndrangheta locali meet regularly during the September Feast.
 He was incarcerated under the strict article 41-bis prison regime.
-He nevertheless keeps on conducting his business and direct the clan outside.
+He nevertheless keeps on conducting his business and directs the clan outside.

-The Piromalli clan tried to relax the strict regime for their boss.
+The Piromalli clan tried to relax the strict regime of their boss.
 One of the plots was to deliver votes to Berlusconi’s People of Freedom (Il Popolo della Libertà, PdL) coalition during the election campaign in 2008 in return for a relaxation of Piromalli’s prison stature.
 Aldo Micciché, a businessman who moved to Venezuela after being convicted of fraudulent bankruptcy in Italy, planned to fill in 50,000 blank ballot slips for Italian voters in Latin America obtained from corrupt officials.
 Micciché asked two leading members of the Piromalli clan to visit Marcello Dell'Utri – Berlusconi's right-hand man – at his Milan office.
 Dell'Utri was taped after the meeting complimenting Micciché for introducing him to two 'good picciotti,' a Sicilian expression used to describe low-level mafiosi.

+Release and re-arrest

+Pino Piromalli, known as “Facciazza”, was released from prison in May 2021 after serving 22 years behind bars.
+However, in September 2025, he was arrested once again.
+His arrest came as part of a major operation against the clan named 'Res Tauro' led by the Reggio Calabria District Anti-Mafia Directorate (DDA).
+The operation resulted in the arrest of 26 individuals facing charges that include mafia-style criminal association, extortion, money laundering, and the illegal possession of weapons and ammunition.
+Piromalli was identified as the main suspect and is believed to have been the leader, promoter, and organizer of the criminal organization.

+Following his release in 2021, Pino Piromalli reasserted his authority by reinstating the traditional rules of the 'Ndrangheta, reorganizing the clan, assigning roles and responsibilities, and reestablishing control over the territory.
+The investigation, which began in 2020, aimed to map out the structure of the Piromalli clan – still considered a significant powerful faction within the broader 'Ndrangheta network.
+Authorities identified the three Piromalli brothers as key figures in the organisation: Pino (born in 1945), along with Gioacchino (born in 1934) and Antonio (born in 1939).
+All three are accused of playing leading roles in the clan's strategic and operational management.